Women in France: In art

 Particularly noteworthy French women painters during the late 18th century include Adélaïde Labille-Guiard, Anne Vallayer-Coster, and Louise Élisabeth Vigée Le Brun.
-Vallayer-Coster was prominent for her figural paintings of King Louis XV's daughters and his daughter-in-law Queen Marie Antoinette.
-Antoinette and the Mesdames de France, also helped Labille-Guiard and Vigée Le Brun obtain admission to the Académie which caused a huge stir among the press, who decided to pit them as rivals against each other.
+Vallayer-Coster was prominent for her figural paintings of King Louis XV's daughters and his daughter-in-law Marie Antoinette.
+Marie Antoinette and the Mesdames de France, also helped Labille-Guiard and Vigée Le Brun obtain admission to the Académie which caused a huge stir among the press, who decided to pit them as rivals against each other.
 The French Revolution of 1789 created a hostile environment for artists at the time, particularly those supported by the royal family.
 Vigée Le Brun and Vallayer-Coster, along with many other female artists, fled to other parts of Europe and Russia.
 Labille-Guiard, however, chose to stay and built a respectable reputation painting the faces of the Revolution.
 After the Revolution, lesser known women artists were able to use the now wide-open biennial Salon (France) to display their art to a more receptive audience.

 After the French Revolution, the number of French women artists sharply declined.
 It was the monarchy who gave women artists, especially painters, the opportunities to succeed.
 The Royal Academy was closed down and replaced with an institution that barred the admittance of women.
 Some female artists close to the monarchy were even executed.
 It wasn't until the end of the 19th century that a significant number of women were combating stereotypical gender roles.
 Traditional gender roles hindered prospective French women's artistic careers.
-While drawing and painting at the amateur level was encouraged as a part of a good bourgeois education, women were not socially permitted to engage in professional careers that weren't deemed important to society and/or disrupted in the perceived women's role of being a fully functional wife and mother.
+While drawing and painting at the amateur level was encouraged as a part of a good bourgeois education, women were not socially permitted to engage in professional careers that were deemed unimportant to society and/or disrupted in the perceived women's role of being a fully functional wife and mother.
 Many of the artists of this time felt the need to choose between a career and marriage.
-Also, any female students who did receive training from a skilled artist, were given limited expectations and were generally left with the simplest of artistic tasks.
+Also, any female students who did receive training from a skilled artist, and the limited expectations generally had them left with the simplest of artistic tasks.
 In 1860, Marie Bracquemond, a rising impressionist artist, quipped of her instructor, famous painter Jean-Auguste-Dominique Ingres, "The severity of Monsieur Ingres frightened me... because he doubted the courage and perseverance of a woman in the field of painting...
 He would assign to them only the painting of flowers, of fruits, of still lifes, portraits and genre scenes."